seanleong339/tp/docs/UserGuide.md

 Format: `deleteapplicant *[INDEX]`

-`Index` : Index of the applicant displayed in the applicant list of ReCLIne.
-Index should be a positive integer.
+`Index` : Index number for the applicant on the applicant list.
+The index should be a positive integer 1, 2, 3...

 Example: